Dell XPS: W.O.W. M1730

 At CES in 2008, Dell announced a World of Warcraft edition of the M1730 laptop.
 This version of the M1730 cost around $4,500 and featured an overclockable Intel Extreme Edition Core 2 Duo processor, NVIDIA SLI DX10 graphics cards, PhysX card, with a Full HD 17-inch widescreen.
 It also came pre-loaded with World of Warcraft and Burning Crusade expansion, as well as other limited edition merchandise including a custom backpack.

 (PRODUCT)RED

 In March 2008, Dell introduced the XPS RED as a part of the (PRODUCT)RED line of products.
-A portion of the profits made on this special edition are being put towards research for a cure for the AIDS virus.
+A portion of the profits made on this special edition is being put towards research for a cure for the AIDS virus.